Once the home to a thriving seed company, this 102-year-old structure is now the largest art complex in Minnesota.

 The Northrup King Building is actually a complex of 10 buildings first constructed in 1917.

-Through an ongoing process of renovation, the Northrup King Building has become a creative center to over 190 artists and arts related businesses and another 30 entrepreneurs and nonprofit organizations.
+Through an ongoing process of renovation, the Northrup King Building has become a creative center to over 350 artists and arts related businesses.

 You will also have opportunities throughout the year to shop at the various warehouse sales for apparel, furniture, etc.

 While some art studios have regular full-time hours, others are used as primarily production studios with limited event hours.
-Simply check our directory and call the particular artist or business direct for hours and information.
+Simply check and contact the particular artist or business directly for hours and information.